jean-roland/LCSF_C_Stack/README.md

 * The stack is linear in its recursivity (one call will only lead to a maximum of one other call).
 * The stack is limited by the depth of its filo when making new calls, it is guaranteed to not infinitely loop.

+## Build & tests

+If you want to build the project as is, or run the test suite, you'll first need to install [Ceedling](https://github.com/ThrowTheSwitch/Ceedling).
+Then, use the following commands:

+Build command:
+ `ceedling release`

+A Tests command:
+`ceedling test`

+B Tests commands:
+`cd b-tests/`
+`./b-tests.sh`

 ## Resource usage

 This section aims at providing information regarding the LCSF_C_Stack resource consumption on an embedded target.